Last updated 14th May, 2025

 The only real difference between the two is that older fuse boxes contain fuses with a wire inside which can melt in the event of an electrical overload.
 While a circuit breaker in more modern consumer units can switch off the unit automatically when an overloaded is detected and can then be reset on with no damage when the power returns.

-Aside from the dangerous aspect of a DIY consumer unit installation, there are other restrictions that can prevent you from conducting the task yourself.
 This includes the regulations which require a qualified electrician to perform an Electrical Condition Installation Report before making any electrical changes like relocating your electric meter.

 By doing this, the electrician can determine the condition of the fuse box as well as any other electrical issues in your home, which you may not have noticed.

-After the complicated installation process, a Part P notification will also need to be obtained, and this is not possible if you change the fuse box yourself, as a certified electrician who is registered under the competent person scheme must do it for you.
-This means they must be approved by the NICEIC, ELECSA, NAPIT, Stroma or any other government-approved electrical organisations.
+A certified electrician who is registered under the competent person scheme must do it for you.
+This means they must be approved by the NICEIC, ELECSA, NAPIT, Stroma or any other government-approved electrical organisation.

 Why would you need to move your consumer unit?